 Canada’s greatest living fighter pilot, Stocky Edwards, is a legend in aviation circles.
-But when I visited him and his wife Toni at their home in Comox, British Columbia, this humble gentleman still attributed much of his success to simple luck, and prayer.
+When I visited him and his wife Toni at their home in Comox, British Columbia, this humble gentleman still attributed his success to simple luck, and prayer.

 Stocky Edwards passed away on May 14, 2022 at the age of 100.
 Rest in peace, James Francis Edwards.